dr-marek-jaskula/DomainDrivenDesignUniversity/test/Shopway.Tests.Unit/ReadMe.Tests.Unit.md

 1. Tests should follow T1_T2_T3 convention where:

-	a) T1 is the name of the system functionality that is under test
-	b) T2 is the Expected result
+	a T1 is the name of the system functionality that is under test. b T2 is the Expected result
-	c) T3 is the test scenario
+	c T3 is the test scenario

 > GetById_ShouldSucceed_WhenCreateValidProduct